-1886 6.7.3 Controlling Human Input
+6.7.3 Controlling Human Input

-1887 If a key-management function requires that a human input a key or sensitive metadata, 1888 the human must accept responsibility for the accuracy and security of the input, as well as 1889 entering the input at the proper time or when the proper event occurs.
-The FCKMS-1890 initiated and controlled input and output of keys and/or sensitive metadata could be 1891 transparent to a user and possibly more secure.
+If a key-management function requires that a human input a key or sensitive metadata, the human must accept responsibility for the accuracy and security of the input, as well as entering the input at the proper time or when the proper event occurs.
+Minimizing human involvement during operations, resulting in a more transparent system, is usually more desirable and may be more secure.

-1893 FR:6.97 For each key and metadata management function, the CKMS design shall 1894 specify all human input parameters, their formats, and the actions to be taken by the 1895 CKMS if they are not provided.
+FR:6.97 For each key and metadata management function, the CKMS design shall specify all human input parameters, their formats, and the actions to be taken by the CKMS if they are not provided.

-PA:6.19 A Federal CKMS should minimize human involvement in entering and outputting keys and sensitive metadata to/from the FCKMS.
+PA:6.18 A Federal CKMS should minimize human involvement in entering and outputting keys and sensitive metadata to/from the FCKMS. the FCKMS.

-1897 6.7.4 Multiparty Control
+6.7.4 Multiparty Control

-1898 Certain FCKMS key-management functions could require multiparty control.
-Requiring k1899 of n entities to be authenticated to and authorized by the FCKMS access-control system 1900 before the function is performed could provide multiparty control.
-Multiparty controls 1901 should be used when performing key-management functions for highly sensitive 1902 applications.
+Certain FCKMS key-management functions could require multiparty control.
+Requiring k of n entities to be authorized by the FCKMS access-control system before the function is performed could provide multiparty control.
+Multiparty controls should be used when performing key-management functions for highly sensitive applications.

-Of particular concern are the keys used by a Certificate Authority to sign certificates and any master keys used by the FCKMS for self-protection (e.g., the keys used to access other keys within the FCKMS, such as the keys used to protect a database of keys).
+Of particular concern are the keys used by a Certificate Authority to sign certificates and any keys used by the FCKMS for self-protection (e.g., the keys used to access other keys within the FCKMS, such as the keys used to protect a database of keys).

-FR:6.98 The CKMS design shall specify all functions that require multiparty control,specifying k and n for each function.
+FR:6.98 The CKMS design shall specify all functions that require multiparty control, specifying k and n for each function.

-1911 FR: 6.99 For each multiparty function, the CKMS design shall cite or specify any known
+FR: 6.99 For each multiparty function, the CKMS design shall cite or specify any known rationale (logic, mathematics) as to why any k of the n entities can enable the desired function, but k-1 of the entities cannot.

-1912 rationale (logic, mathematics) as to why any k of the n entities can enable the desired 1913 function, but k-1 of the entities cannot.
+PR:6.74 AC-3 (2)A Federal CKMS shall support multiparty control for managing and using Certificate Authority keys in High impact-level systems. --

-PR:6.68 AC-3 (2) A Federal CKMS shall support multiparty control for managing and using Certificate Authority keys in High impact-level systems.
-PA:6.20 AC-3 (2) A Federal CKMS should use multiparty control for managing and using Certificate Authority keys in Low and Moderate impact-level systems.
-PA:6.21 AC-3 A Federal CKMS should use multiparty control for Security Domain Authority functions.
+PA:6.19 AC-3 (2) A Federal CKMS should use multiparty control for managing and using Certificate Authority keys in Low and Moderate impact-level systems.
+PA:6.20 AC-3 A Federal CKMS should use multiparty control for Security Domain Authority functions.

-1916 6.7.5 Key Splitting
+6.7.5 Key Splitting